AlphaAtlas/VapourSynthColab/README.md

 Browse through VS plugins and scripts here, search for "vapoursynth" on github, or look through the "VapourSynthImports" folder and VapourSynth's imported plugins:
 * http://vsdb.top/

 I highly recommend stabilizing ESRGAN output with a temporal filter, or using a dedicated video model from another repo.
-Also, keep in mind that Colab's CPU is very slow, so use GPU accelerated filters wherever possible in scripts with heavy CPU filters.
+Also, keep in mind that Colab's CPU is very slow, and that sessions are limited to 12 hours, so use GPU accelerated filters wherever possible in scripts with heavy CPU filters, and write your processesed videos to Google Drive or Nextcloud.

 Grab models for specific kinds of content here, or train your own:
 * https://upscale.wiki/wiki/Model_Database